-BUSA's style of play attempts to produce soccer that reflects the above image.
+BUSA's style of play attempts to produce soccer that reflects the Long-Term Player Development Model.
 To do so we teach the game in a way that reflects the following objectives in each phase of play.

 Phase of the Game: Attack